pvginkel/it8951-esp32/README.md

 The Doxygen documentation for this project can be found at https://pvginkel.github.io/it8951-esp32/.

+## Configuration

+The component contains a number of configuration parameters, all starting with IT8951.

+* `IT8951_SPI_HOST` determines the SPI host to use.
+Which one depends on your chip (host 2 is available on the ESP32-S3) and whether you have PSIRAM enabled.
+* `IT8951_SPI_BUS_SPEED_DIVIDER` determines the speed at which the SPI host runs.
+The default is the maximum that works reliably on the ESP32-S3.
+  You can try to lower this to increase the speed, see if it works, or increase the divider to lower the speed if you have issues.

+The remainder of the configuration parameters configure the pins the controller is connected to.
+Check the labels on the controller to the configuration parameters.

 ## Setup

 Setup is done using `sdkconfig` to select the SPI host and pins, and using